-Looking to earn extra money for traveling?
-Read on for some creative side hustles I’ve picked up over the years to help fund my love for travel.
+Looking for ideas on how to earn extra money for travel?
+Read on for some creative side hustles I’ve picked up over the years.
+These have helped to fund my love for being on the road.

 One of the questions that I get asked the most is HOW I afford to travel.
 The people asking me this question aren’t necessarily my Insta friends.
 I know they have already mastered their own personal side hustles to fund their lifestyle.
-The people asking me are usually my parents, co-workers or friends of friends who just don’t have the same wanderlust inside of them as I do.
+The people asking me are usually my parents, co-workers or friends of friends.

-I thought I’d write about some of the ways I bring in (or save) extra cash money on top of my day job.
-Some of these won’t be applicable to every single person but hopefully it can inspire you to start earning some extra money of your own!
+I thought I’d share some of the ways I bring in extra cash on top of my day job.
+Some of these won’t be applicable to every single person.
+But hopefully it can inspire you to start earning some extra money of your own!

 Packing a lunch to work